konveyor/move2kube-website/index.md

 ## Usage

+> A major use case is [Migrating Enterprise Scale Cloud Foundry Apps to Kubernetes](/tutorials/migration-workflow)

 Move2Kube takes as input the source files and outputs the target deployment files.

 ![Move2Kube-Usage](assets/images/move2kube-3-step-workflow.jpeg)

 For more detailed information :
 * [Installation](/installation)